kosctelecom/horus/doc/horus-agent.1.md

 Kafka related options
 ---------------------

-    --kafka-host
+-k, --kafka-hosts

-:   Specifies the Kafka broker host or IP address.
+:   Specifies the Kafka brokers host names or IP addresses list.
 Push to Kafka is disabled if empty (default).

     --kafka-partition